Elim177/Suha-Summer-2022/README.md

     - takes the tf.md file and converts it into a json file.
 The tf.md file has the api primary symbol names, descriptions, documentation
   - to_json_from_yt_link_csv.py
     - copied the csv file called output100.csv to a json file

+## How to use the code in the branch
+Make sure you have cloned and gotten access/ownership over the https://github.com/suhasid098/tf_apis repo just incase there are necessary files missing but all files should be in the https://github.com/suhasid098/tf_frontend repo.